beebeeep/cacus/README.md

 - concurrent.futures
 - python-debian (>= 0.1.22 for .xz compression support in .deb)

+NOTE: on some crippled platforms, like Debian Jessie, you probably will need to manually install azure libs in order to use AzureStorage plugin: ```sudo pip install --upgrade azure-common azure-storage``` (this is probably due to Azure/azure-storage-python#51)

 Also you will need MongoDB running somewhere, and storage:
 - Dummy local file storage - ready to use
 - Azure Blob Storage - ready to use